ABOUT THE SAULT CYCLING CLUB

 The Sault Cycling Club’s “Bikes for Kids” program began in 2006 with an aim to encouraging more children and adults in our community to ride bikes.
 Through the program, we provide new bikes, helmets and locks to disadvantaged youth.
 We partner with the Soup Kitchen’s Brighter Beginnings Program to identify high priority children.
 At our annual Bikes for Kids event, held at the Soup Kitchen, club volunteers give away the new bikes, fit helmets, teach kids bike handling skills, and tune up bikes.
 By providing these kids with bikes, we we’re enabling them to ride and learn important cycling skills we hope they’ll use for life.
 In 2009 we’ll be giving away our 45th bike.

 The club raises funds to buy gear through private and corporate donations as well as a variety of fundraising activities.
 Some of these activities, such as our women’s mountain bike workshops, mechanic workshops and yoga classes are bike-focused and further promote cycling in our community.

-Looking for more information about the Algoma Trail Crew trail days and trail maintenance?
-Visit a local Sault Ste.
-Marie bike store
+Looking for more information about the trail care days and trail maintenance?
+Watch our website or contact the Trail Director.

 The Sault Cycling Club as we have come to know and love today was founded August 11th in the year 1977 by Marcel Van Daele who remained President of the club from 1977 until 1981 with the club’s membership being the highest in Northeastern Ontario.